This article has links to products and services we love, which we may make commission from.

 Read next | 40 Scottish sayings and words you should learn

-Scotland has two different languages, Scots and Gaelic (pronounced Gaa-lic in Scotland).
+Scotland has two languages, Scots and Gaelic (pronounced Gaa-lic in Scotland).

-Scots is often mixed in with the varying dialects and is part of everyday vocabulary across the country.
+Scots is often mixed in with the varying dialects and are part of everyday vocabulary across the country.

 Gaelic is mainly spoken in the Highlands and on the Islands.